Log in or Register

 Notice number: 2792

-Mariners are advised that mobile seagrass wrack may be present in the vicinity of the Port Geographe Harbour entrance channel.
+Mariners are advised that mobile seagrass wrack is present throughout the Port Geographe Harbour entrance channel.

 This material can vary significantly in thickness and position over short time frames, reducing depths and restricting navigation in the channel.